alters-mit/sticky_mitten_avatar/README.md

 We can't fix this because this is how the Unity physics engine works.

+### "Objects are dragging on the ground / The avatar loses its grip on objects"

+Usually this is because you called `grasp_object()` without an additional `reach_for_target()` call. `grasp_object()` will grasp the object but it won't actually lift it up.

+The avatar will lose its grip on objects if it encounters a sufficiently powerful force, such as swinging the object into a wall or dragging it on the floor.

 ### "I can't navigate through the scene"

 There is no built-in navigation system in this API.
 You'll have to write one yourself.